DerrickRichard/CensorCore-Library/README.md

 Installation
 ------------

-To install CensorCore, include the script tag in the <head> or just before the closing <body> tag of your HTML file to ensure it loads before your application code runs:
+To install CensorCore, include the script tag in the <head> tag of your HTML file to ensure it loads before your application code runs:

 `<script src="https://cdn.jsdelivr.net/gh/DerrickRichard/CensorCore-Library@1.0.0/CensorCore.js"></script>`

+The library will load after your code runs if you put it near the closing `<html>` tag, causing it to fail.

 After the script loads, a global object named censor will be available for use in your JavaScript.